-Color can do to cinema what choco-chips do to icecream – turn something good into something outstanding.
+Color can do to cinema what choco-chips do to ice cream – turn something good into something outstanding.
 A Director can use color to change focus, make something stand out or just enhance the aesthetic beauty of the film.
-In this list, we’re admiring the latter.
+On this list, we admire the latter.
 Since it is the most colorful time of the year, we at The Cinemaholic are getting into the spirit of colors by listing down the most beautifully colored movies ever.
-You can watch some of these beautiful movies on Netflix, Hulu, or Amazon Prime.

 10. Avatar (2009)